Idkwest4412/thebot/README.md

 # thebot
-idk west example bot code
+An example code for your discord.py bot